Is The New 0.5 ml Vaccine Dose A Safer Dose ?

 My postman arrived yesterday with one of my favorite veterinary magazines.
 Among the various announcements, there was one touting the superiority of Boehringer Ingelheim's new 0.5 ml ULTRA ® line of dog and cat vaccines.
 No problem there - they might sting less in small dogs or be less painful when giving shots in the lower legs or tail of cats (those are the recommended locations now [ref]).
 There's not much space between your cat's skin and the muscles of the leg or tail to deposit vaccines.

 But what the announcement also made clear is that we are not making much progress in our efforts to drive a stake through the hearts of those who continue to seek to vaccinate our dogs and cats yearly - or just too frequently throughout their lives.
 Science-based vaccinations schedules for your pet are still uncommon.
-Clicking on the image on the top left.
+Clicking on the image .
 It shows you that the Company still suggests yearly vaccinations as an acceptable option - and never less frequently than 3 years apart.

 Your pets and you share the same immune system.
 Your core diseases and theirs are different (core diseases are the serious infectious diseases your or they are likely to be exposed to during your life).
 But once either of your immune systems have been programmed by an initial series of vaccinations to fight against core diseases, it stays immune.
 That is something we have known for 2446 years.
 Thucydides figured it out in 431BC. (ref) It’s taking the AVMA a bit longer.

 Dog vaccines have been widely available since the 1940s; Louis Pasteur first used his against dog rabies in 1879.
 So we really shouldn't still be having this conversation. (ref)